Autism Phone Anxiety: Why Texting Saves Energy

 Why Phone Calls Are Harder

 Texting is more predictable and easier to manage.
-No tone or responses to think about.
+Less tone to monitor.
+More time to choose my words.
 Just what to say—and I have a couple minutes to figure it out, not instantaneously.

 For me as an autistic person, it's not just social discomfort—it's the combination of sensory overload from the ringtone, executive function demands for instant responses, and masking my autistic traits all happening simultaneously.